the Power Behind Small Business Microloans: A

 2. Building Credit Histories

-3. Encouraging Enduring Growth
+3. Encouraging Sustainable Growth

 Unlike large loans, which can saddle a small business with overwhelming debt, microloans promote manageable growth, aligning financial support with realistic goals.